 Will the zone watering duration change throughout the season?

-No, only the watering interval (frequency) will change on Flexible Daily schedules.
+No, only the watering interval (frequency) will change on Flex Daily schedules.
 The watering duration remains fixed, as it is based on the zone attributes you provide.

 Why does the calendar show so many watering times?

-Flexible Daily schedules will water different zones on different days due to their unique characteristics, often times the calendar might look like it is watering more frequently than it actually is, but this is due to the zone by zone scheduling that Flexible Daily schedules manage.
+Flex Daily schedules will water different zones on different days due to their unique characteristics, often times the calendar might look like it is watering more frequently than it actually is, but this is due to the zone by zone scheduling that Flex Daily schedules manage.
 To know which zones are watering each day, tap on a calendar day to see.

 My schedule didn't run as predicted, what gives?